 There are just three buttons on the control panel, one for power, one for espresso and one for froth/steam functions.
-A large rotary dial on the right allows you to fine tune the pressure of the steam and a couple of LED lights indicate the power supply and whether the machine is brew ready.
+A large rotary dial on the right allows you to fine-tune the pressure of the steam and a couple of LED lights indicate the power supply and whether the machine is brew ready.

-On the rear is a 40 oz. clear water reservoir that allows you to keep an eye on the water level.
+On the rear is a 40 oz. clearwater reservoir that allows you to keep an eye on the water level.
 If you have a busy kitchen or like to entertain a lot, this prevents the need for frequent refills.

 A swiveling froth wand is positioned on the left and the two brew head dispenser is integrated on the right side of the housing.
 The dispenser is positioned high enough to allow even tall glasses under it.
-The drip tray, the frothing nozzle and the brew head can be removed from the front of the machine for a quick clean up.
+The drip tray, the frothing nozzle, and the brew head can be removed from the front of the machine for a quick clean up.

 As surprising as it may seem, Hamilton Beach also throws in a cup warmer into this nifty little machine making it a jack of all trades of sorts.

-Use pods or grounds
+Use Pods or Grounds

 You can use both coffee grounds or pre-ground coffee pods with the Hamilton Beach Espresso maker.
 Just use the appropriate portafilter holder.

 There’s a 15-bar pressure pump that forces the hot water through the portafilter and the quality of espressos is decent.
 It’s not the best that we’ve tasted.
-But for a casual coffee lover, there should be no reason to complaint.
+But for a casual coffee lover, there should be no reason to complain.
 It is rich, oily and has crema.